-Your travel zero-waste kit should contain a bamboo toothbrush, soap bar, shampoo, and conditioner bar, reusable straw, cutleries, and snack bags.
+Your travel zero-waste kit should contain a bamboo toothbrush, soap bar, shampoo and conditioner bar, reusable straw, cutleries, and snack bags.
 Also, reusable water bottles and coffee cups are zero-waste essentials for eco-friendly travel and trips.

 Avoid plastic water bottles to reduce plastic pollution in the environment.
 Get a glass bottle or insulated stainless steel bottle.
 When you carry your water bottle, you can refill it with water instead of buying plastic water bottles.
 Instead of purchasing single-use cups, get cups you can use multiple times.
 You can use it to get your beverages at a restaurant or a cafe.

-Consider bringing a reusable shopping bag or hemp tote to carry groceries, souvenirs, or other purchases.
+One of those essential zero-waste tips is always to consider bringing a reusable shopping bag or hemp tote to carry groceries, souvenirs, or other purchases.
 This will help you avoid single-use plastic bags that contribute to pollution.
 A collapsible or foldable design makes it easy to store in your luggage.

 Opt for materials like silicone, stainless steel, or glass, which are more eco-friendly and durable.
 Also, a quick-drying microfiber towel can be an invaluable zero-waste essential for various purposes, such as drying off after a swim, using it as a picnic blanket, or even a makeshift bag.
 It's lightweight, easy to pack, and can be washed and reused multiple times.